Delnegend/biolak/docs/developement.md

    1. `Ctrl + C` then `j dev` to restart the dev server
    2. Go to `http://localhost:3000` for it to compile a layout, fetch the database schema, and ask to resolve the conflicts; it should not let you interact just yet (if it does, then congrats)
    3. Go to `http://localhost:3000/admin` for it to compile another layout, refetch the database schema, and now you should be able to interact with the conflict resolver

+## Localization
+- For the documents' fields and admin panel, refer to [Payload's documentation on localization](https://payloadcms.com/docs/configuration/localization).
+- For the frontend:
+   - `utilities/lang.ts` contains the reusable `Lang` enum.
+   - Use `useClientLang()` to get/set the preferred language ON CLIENT-SIDE ONLY.
+   - Use `getClientLang()` to get the preferred language ON SERVER-SIDE ONLY.

+## Misc
+- If a component is prefixed with `INTERNAL_`, the reason for it being a separated one instead of inline, (mainly) is because it needs to be a client component.